Guidelines on prosecuting cases involving communications sent via social media

 These exceptions, however, must be narrowly interpreted and the necessity for any restrictions convincingly established: Sunday Times v UK (No 2); Goodwin v UK 22 EHRR 123.
 See the section below on Hate Crime for some examples of exceptions.

-Accordingly, no prosecution should be brought under section 1 of the Malicious Communications Act 1988 or section 127 of the Communications Act 2003 unless it can be shown on its own facts and merits to be both necessary and proportionate.
+Accordingly, no prosecution should be brought under section 1 of the Malicious Communications Act 1988 or section 127 of the Communications Act 2003 (Category 4 cases) unless it can be shown on its own facts and merits to be both necessary and proportionate.

 A prosecution is unlikely to be both necessary and proportionate where:

 - Swift and effective action has been taken by the suspect and/or others for example, service providers, to remove the communication in question or otherwise block access to it;